-Find out about a new RVCC student-only rideshare app and website, CarpoolWorld, by emailing rideshare@raritanval.edu.
-The College also promotes a ride-matching service through NJ Rideshare.
-Fill out the online form at and be matched with other carpool-seekers.
-People who register their carpool, take public transit, or bike two or more times a week can register with RideWise's Ticket Home program and are eligible to be reimbursed for their ride home in case of emergency.
-Visit http://www.ridewise.org/ridesharing/carpooling for more information.
+To find or offer a ride, post in the RVConnect app in the "Ride Sharing" channel under the "Student Feed."
+RideWise also promotes a ride-matching service through NJ Rideshare.
+Fill out the online form and be matched with other carpool-seekers.
+Visit ridewise.org/ridesharing/ carpooling/ for more information.

+People who register their carpool, take public transit, or bike two or more times a week can register with RideWise's Ticket Home program to become eligible to be reimbursed for their ride home in case of emergency.
+Visit ridewise.org/ticket-home/ for more information.

 Carpoolers and ride-sharers are eligible receive a placard to park in the carpool-only parking spaces in front of the West Building.
-Contact Sue Dorward at susan.dorward@raritanval.edu for parking placard information.
+Email Susan.Dorward@raritanval.edu for parking placard information.